AL amyloidosis is a common type of amyloidosis and involves proteins called light chains.

 - Difficulty swallowing

-Treatment for AL amyloidosis is aimed at reducing the level of abnormal plasma cells to eliminate the production of abnormal light chains, improving organ function and improving quality of life.
+Treatment for AL Amyloidosis involved reducing the level of abnormal plasma cells to stop the production of abnormal light chain, to improve organ function and quality of life.

 - Autologous blood stem cell transplant (ASCT) in some patients